 How to use Invisalign

-To be successful with this treatment, you need to wear them at least between 20 to 22 hours a day.
+To be successful with this treatment, you need to wear them at least 20 to 22 hours a day.
 This means that you need to wear them all day and night with the exception of removing them when you are eating or brushing your teeth.
 This ensures that your teeth are moving in the right direction and not reverting back to their original state.
 After your Invisalign treatment has been completed, you risk the teeth returning to their original form.
 To counter this, your dentist can offer you a retainer to wear at night to ensure that you maintain your beautiful new smile.

 Most of us would agree that your most magnetic facial feature is your smile.
 Since the field of dentistry has seen tremendous advances in technology and procedures to help restore and maintain great smiles, you don’t have to worry about having chipped, uneven, stained or crooked teeth on your wedding day, graduation, or any other upcoming event!
 5 Points Advanced Dentistry offers procedures that can help you smile with confidence as you prepare for a graduation or a wedding.
 Dr. Imm will help you in the selection of the most suitable options, depending on your desired results.